0xSiO/bolt-rs/bolt-client/README.md

 The central feature of this library is the [`Client`](https://docs.rs/bolt-client/*/bolt_client/struct.Client.html) struct, which allows sending Bolt messages to a compatible server.
-Clients can operate over any type that implements [AsyncRead](https://docs.rs/futures-io/*/futures_io/trait.AsyncRead.html) and [AsyncWrite](https://docs.rs/futures-io/*/futures_io/trait.AsyncRead.html).
+Clients can be created from any type that implements [AsyncRead](https://docs.rs/futures-io/*/futures_io/trait.AsyncRead.html) and [AsyncWrite](https://docs.rs/futures-io/*/futures_io/trait.AsyncRead.html).